 Fuelling women in leadership

 Women are still woefully underrepresented in C-Suites and Boardrooms across the world.
 By investing in extraordinary women completing their MBAs, the Foundation intends to give women the education and networks to achieve equal representation and power.
-To date, we have helped over 300+ women earn their MBA from Columbia Business School and have begun a Women’s Movement programme with London Business School and Oxford’s Saïd Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending this outstanding schools.
+To date, we have helped over 300+ women earn their MBA from Columbia Business School and have begun a Women’s Movement programme with London Business School and Oxford’s Saïd Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending these outstanding schools.

 “Understanding the link between women’s empowerment and the wealth and health of societies is crucial for humanity…If you want to lift up humanity, empower women.
 It is the most comprehensive, pervasive, high-leverage investment you can make in human beings.” — Melinda Gates